Industry insights, People

 For example, this group of women that we interviewed talked about planning a vacation to Spain and thinking about going to Italy.
 They value family and enjoy volunteering and being involved in the community.
 Whatever the motivation, it’s important to stay true to the people who bless your life and the activities that make you happy.

-Recently I spoke at an event attended by 50 women business students from Iowa State University.
+Recently I spoke at an event attended by 50 women business students from the University of Iowa.
 I shared with them 10 words of advice from my own career:

 Be the best person for the job.

 Are you serving your family, your friends and your company well?
 To do this you will need to learn how to prioritize how you spend your time.

 Half of what happens, you typically won’t see coming.
 Observe, anticipate and respond.

 04. Take a strategy class

 Apply it to your life as well as your work.
 It will help you think about your career in a different way.

 Make meaningful contributions at every meeting you attend.

 There are so many different 80/20 rules in life.
 Early in my career, a mentor told me his: 80 percent of what gets said in meetings, everyone is thinking.
 Consider it your job to contribute the other 20 percent—the thing or things the rest of the people in the room didn’t say.